Advice & Support: Staff members being a witness at court

 You should be given a day and time to attend court.
 Magistrates’ courts often list cases for either 10.00am or 2.00pm.
 Within the court building, there are likely to be several courtrooms, each hearing a range of cases.

 A courtroom may have eight cases listed at 10.00am.
 The magistrates then work through these cases.
-If the court runs out of time in the morning session (10.00am until 1.00pm), then remaining cases get moved to the afternoon list (although sometimes court staff can switch the case to another courtroom if they find one that is less busy).
+If the court runs out of time in the morning session (10.00am until 1.00pm), then remaining cases get moved to the afternoon list (although sometimes court staff may switch the case to another courtroom if they find one that is less busy).

 Crown courts can also be unpredictable and involve lots of waiting.